You probably associate an animated GIF with social media.

 Without using columns, if I wanted to include a list of the seventy-five most popular books, it would stretch way, way, way down the page on a laptop and further on a phone or tablet.

-A better way is to use a gif.
+A better way is to use a GIF.

 Again, you need to make slides, but this time I used screenshots and then cropped them all to the same size.

-Also, on a small screen like a phone or tablet, the gif will resize automatically to fit.
+Also, on a small screen like a phone or tablet, the GIF will resize automatically to fit.

 But you can select the amount of compression you use if you want to have sharper text.

-You are not going to use a gif on every blog post or article you write.
+You are not going to use a GIF on every blog post or article you write.

-But from time to time they are useful, especially for fitting a lot of information into a manageable space.
+But from time to time, they are useful, especially for fitting a lot of information into a manageable space.

-What I found was that it was important to resize the images I used before I tried to create a new gif.
+What I found was that it was essential to resize the images I used before I tried to create a new GIF.

 You can make this calculation from the image sizes you currently use in your blog.

 You can check this in your theme.
 If you use a sidebar, the width might be between 600 and 800 px.

-If you use a gif that is perhaps double the width of your actual blog page, it will be resized automatically by your blog platform.
+If you use a GIF that is perhaps double the width of your actual blog page, it will be resized automatically by your blog platform.

-Apart from the size issue, there is nothing special about including a gif in your blog posts.
+Apart from the size issue, there is nothing special about including a GIF in your blog posts.

-Used in the right place for the right reasons gifs can be a practical tool to use as part of your blog posts to give your readers some types of information in a much better form.
+They can be a practical tool to use as part of your blog posts to give your readers some types of information in a much better form.